thymeleaf/thymeleaf-docs/docs/tutorials/Using-Thymeleaf.md

     private static void initializeTemplateEngine() {

-        ServletContextTemplateResolver templateResolver = new ServletContextTemplateResolver();
+        ServletContextTemplateResolver templateResolver =
+            new ServletContextTemplateResolver();
-        // XHTML is the default mode, but we will set it anyway for better understanding of code templateResolver.setTemplateMode("XHTML");
+        // XHTML is the default mode, but we set it anyway for better understanding of code templateResolver.setTemplateMode("XHTML");
         // This will convert "home" to "/WEB-INF/templates/home.html" templateResolver.setPrefix("/WEB-INF/templates/");
         templateResolver.setSuffix(".html");
-        // Set template cache TTL to 1 hour.
-If not set, entries would live in cache until expelled by LRU templateResolver.setCacheTTLMs(3600000L);
+        // Template cache TTL=1h.
+If not set, entries would be cached until expelled by LRU templateResolver.setCacheTTLMs(3600000L);

         templateEngine = new TemplateEngine();